Yellow Foot Tortoise

 Distribution

-• They are found in South America countries, covered from Brazil to Bolivia and some Caribbean Islands.
+• They are found in South American countries, covering from Brazil to Bolivia and some Caribbean Islands.

 Breeding

-• With light winter cooling, followed by warm and rainy days is helpful for Yellow Footed Tortoises breeding.
+• Light winter cooling, followed by warm and rainy days, is helpful for Yellow Footed Tortoises breeding.

 Nesting